neoncrypto/fam_detailing/market_inquiry/index.md

 Estimated startup costs to equip the company for success.

 ### 🧼 Cleaning & Washing

+This covers the basics: car soap, buckets, wash mitts, and a solid pressure washer setup.
+These items make sure we can deliver high-quality exterior cleaning right out of the gate, without cutting corners or relying on subpar equipment.

 | Type                  | Product Link | Price                                                                          |
 |-------------------------|---------|-----------------------------------------------------------------------------------|